mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/02-fastq-desc.md

 +
 A>>1AFC>DD111A0E0001BGEC0AEGCCGEGGFHGHHGHGHHGGHHHGGGGGGGGGGGGGHHGEGGGHHHHGHHGHHHGGHHHHGGGGGGGGGGGGGGGGHHHHHHHGGGGGGGGHGGHHHHHHHHGFHHFFGHHHHHGGGGGGGGGGGGGGGGGGGGGGGGGGGGFFFFFFFFFFFFFFFFFFFFFBFFFF@F@FFFFFFFFFFBBFF?@;@####################################
 ~~~
-{: .output}

 We can now see that there is a range of quality scores but that the end of the sequence is
 very poor (`#` = a quality score of 2).

-!!! question "Extract the fastq file"

-    1. Click right on **DRR187559_1.fastq.bz2** and click extract.
-    2. Click on the folder DRR187559_2.fastq.
-    3. Right click on DRR187559_2.fastq file, and click Open With: Notepad

-    What is the name of the first read ?
-What is the length of the first read
-    How many raw reads are in the file ?
-451782

-    ???
-"Answer"
-        The name of the first read is @DRR187559.1.
-The length is this read is 85.

-        There are **451782** raw reads in this file.

 ## Bioinformatic workflows